isomerpages/govtech-stp/_connectsg/02a-FAQ.md

 #### 15. What pre-departure requirements must I comply with prior to entry to Singapore?

-The complete list of pre-departure requirements prior to Connect@Singapore travellers’ entry into Singapore can be found here.
+The complete list of pre-departure requirements prior to Connect@Singapore travellers’ entry into Singapore can be found <a href="https://safetravel.ica.gov.sg/connectsg/rrequirements-and-process">here</a>.

 #### 16. What health measures will I be subjected to upon arrival in Singapore?